GoogleChrome/web.dev/src/site/content/en/blog/optimize-long-tasks/index.md

 The problem, however, is that JavaScript doesn't run each of these functions as separate tasks because they are being executed within the `saveSettings()` function. **This means that all five functions run as a single task.**

 {% Aside 'important' %}
 JavaScript works this way because it uses the [run-to-completion model](https://developer.mozilla.org/docs/Web/JavaScript/EventLoop#run-to-completion) of task execution.
-This means that each task, when started, will run until it finishes, regardless of how long it blocks the main thread.
+This means that each task will run until it finishes, regardless of how long it blocks the main thread.
 {% endAside %}

 <figure>